from small one page howto to huge articles all in one place

 rm ./-foo

-Note that if you use rm to remove a file, it is usually possible to recover the contents of that file.
-If you want more assurance that the contents are truly unrecoverable, consider using shred.
+Note that if you use rm to remove a file, it might be possible to recover some of its contents, given sufficient expertise and/or time.
+For greater assurance that the contents are truly unrecoverable, consider using shred.

 AUTHOR

-Written by Paul Rubin, David MacKenzie, Richard Stallman, and Jim Meyering.
+Written by Paul Rubin, David MacKenzie, Richard M. Stallman, and Jim Meyering.

 REPORTING BUGS